 Stid: Yeah, let's leave while the going is good - I mean before we get onto the Racial Mind, which is a bit much for little old me.
 I mean, let's abandon Stapledon for now and look for some rather more primitive literature to discuss!

-And if you think that picture makes Neptunians out to be a bit too aggressive towards visitors, you can be reassured by the other Frank R Paul painting shown here.
+Now, if you think that the above picture makes Neptunians out to be a bit too aggressive towards visitors, you can be reassured by the other Frank R Paul painting shown here.

 Harlei: Actually, to me the similarities between the two pictures are more important than the differences.